Sending a welcome letter to a new employee is an important first step in the employee onboarding process.

 The welcome email template adopts a more casual style, with elements such as a conversational tone and style (e.g. using contractions like “it’s” vs “it is”); referring to the company as a “family”; and using words and punctuation to evoke feelings of excitement.

 We’ve also provided a fully-formed welcome email using this, to give you an idea of what a finished product might look like.
-Download the welcome letter by clicking the button below.
+Download the welcome letter through the form below.